 Our Fellowship Program is a proven gateway to pursuing an impact driven career.

-The LGT Impact Fellowship offers an exceptional opportunity for personal and professional development by exposing its participants to complex and unknown environments at portfolio organizations of LGT Venture Philanthropy and LGT Lightstone primarily operating in Latin America, Africa, India and Europe.
+The LGT Impact Fellowship offers an exceptional opportunity for personal and professional development by exposing its participants to complex and unknown environments at portfolio organizations of LGT Venture Philanthropy primarily operating in Latin America, Africa, India and Europe.
 The program therefore provides by design a stepping stone for professionals who wish to transition into or advance a career in social entrepreneurship, impact investing or the sustainable business sector more broadly.

 Read about the careers of alumni on our LGT Impact Fellowship Blog